twesigomwedavid/linux-and-R-intro/linux-schedule.md

 - Learning how to install commonly used tools/commands which may not be on the terminal by default

+### 5. Getting help from the community

+#### Learning objectives/outcomes:
+- Exploring platforms where you can obtain potential solutions to challenging Bash scripting/command-line problems

 ### References
 This schedule was modeled on the Unix shell material at https://swcarpentry.github.io/shell-novice/.